googleinterns/gpay-group-buy/server/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Receives REST API requests at [http://localhost:5000](http://localhost:5000).

-The page will reload if you make edits.<br />
+You can use [Postman](https://www.postman.com/downloads/) to send REST requests and view the responses.<br />

-You will also see any lint errors in the console.
+The page will reload if you make edits.

 ### `yarn lint`

-Lints and check for formatting problems.
+Lints and check for formatting problems using Google TypeScript Style (gts).

 ### `yarn fix`

-Automatically fixes formatting and linting problems (if possible).
+Automatically fixes formatting and linting problems (if possible) using gts.

 ### `yarn clean`

-Removes output files.
+Removes output files using gts.

 ### `yarn compile`